Nicholas282787728/CbLab/concepts/restoring-ms-exchange-data.md

 ## Restoring MS Exchange Data

-CloudBerry Backup enables you to back up and restore Microsoft Exchange data.
-It supports Microsoft Exchange 2010, 2013 and 2016.
+CloudBerry Backup enables you to back up and restore [Microsoft Exchange](http://office.microsoft.com/en-us/exchange/) data.

+> Microsoft Exchange 2010, 2013 and 2016 are supported.

 To restore Microsoft Exchange data from a backup, switch to the **Home** tab of the CloudBerry Backup main menu and click **Restore**.